 The underlying hardware components determine the maximum throughput of network backup systems.
 The software components determine how efficiently the available hardware is actually used.
+At various points of this chapter we have already discussed how network backup systems can help to better utilize the existing infrastructure:

 - Performance increase by the archiving of data: deleting data that has already been archived from hard disks can accelerate the daily backup because there is less data to back up.
 For the same reason, file systems can be restored more quickly.